majapavlo/2025/_posts/2025-04-28-calibration.md

 </div>

 To evaluate such different notions of calibration, some updates are made to ECE to calculate a class-wise error.
 One idea is to calculate the ECE for each class and then take the average <d-cite key="nixon2019measuring, kull2019beyond"></d-cite>.
+Another idea is to swap the L1-distance used in ECE with the L2 and use several ECE metrics to more effectively assess the overall level of calibration <d-cite key="famiglini2023towards"></d-cite>.
 Others, introduce the use of the KS-test for class-wise calibration <d-cite key="gupta2020calibration"></d-cite> and <d-cite key="vaicenavicius2019evaluating"></d-cite> also suggest using statistical hypothesis tests instead of ECE based approaches.
 <!-- by separately binning predictions for each class probability and then calculating the error and averaging across bins -->
-And other researchers develop a hypothesis test framework \[TCal\] to detect whether a model is significantly mis-calibrated <d-cite key="donghwan2023tcal"></d-cite> and others build on this by developing confidence intervals for the L2 ECE <d-cite key="sun2024confidenceintervalell2expected"></d-cite> .
+And other researchers develop a hypothesis test framework \[TCal\] to detect whether a model is significantly mis-calibrated <d-cite key="donghwan2023tcal"></d-cite> and <d-cite key="sun2024confidenceintervalell2expected"></d-cite> build on this by developing confidence intervals for the L2-ECE.

 All the approaches mentioned above __share a key assumption: ground-truth labels are available__.
 Within this gold-standard mindset a prediction is either true or false.
 However, annotators  might unresolvably and justifiably disagree on the real label <d-cite key="aroyo2015truth, uma2021learning"></d-cite>.
 Let's look at a simple example below: